 🏭 Example: Tank Inlet Module (Pharma)

-A typical pharmaceutical tank inlet module groups the valves and instruments at the top of a process vessel:
+A typical pharmaceutical tank inlet module groups the Engineering Items at the top of a process vessel:

 Template: "Tank Inlet Module"